 I layered the sand shaking the glass to make interesting shapes for the layers to take on.
-You can also tap the glass to make the layers nice, straight and even if you prefer a neater look.
+You can also tap the glass to make the layers nice, straight, and even if you prefer a neater look.

 Once you begin to near the top place your terra cotta pot inside to make an indentation in the sand.
 If you don’t have a set choice for your color, and if you want to follow the pattern you’re making you can see where you’ll be at near the top to make that selection.
 I had already decided on flat black before I started so I worked the sand around that scheme rather than the color of the pot around how the sand came together.

 You can layer the sand within about 1.5-2 inches from the rim.
 Take your dry, painted pot and push it into the sand with a turning motion.
 This might mess up your layers a bit but it can’t be helped, really.
-Continue pushing and turning until the lip of the glass almost meets the top of pot.
-You’ll want a gap like you see in the pic above.
+Continue pushing and turning until the lip of the glass almost meets the top of the pot.
+You’ll want a gap like you to see in the pic above.

 Use a small spoon to fill in that last area and then give the pot one last set of turns to embed it right into the sand.
 Voila!
 You’re ready for some planting!